Tuscan Turkey Soup

 - In a large saucepan, heat oil over medium-high heat.
 Add onion and celery; cook and stir until tender.
 Add garlic; cook 1 minute longer.

 - Stir in broth, pumpkin, beans, turkey, salt, basil and pepper.
-Bring to a boil.
-Reduce heat; simmer, uncovered, 10-15 minutes or until heated through, stirring occasionally.
+Heat through, stirring occasionally.
 If desired, serve with cheese.
-Yield: 8 servings (2 quarts).

 I used chicken cuz it was cheaper than turkey.
 I had to double the seasonings listed and just kept adding seasonings till it tasted good to me.
 I know I added some poultry seasoning as suggested by another reviewer as well as oregano, Italian seasoning, and seasoned salt.
 I definitely added the Parmesan cheese and some hot sauce to my serving.
 By then, it was quite tasty!